daijro/browserforge/README.md

 <summary>Parameters for NewContext</summary>

 ```
-Injects an sync_api Playwright context with a Fingerprint.
+Injects a sync_api Playwright context with a Fingerprint.

 Parameters:
     browser (Browser): The browser to create the context in